Asset Classes in ABF

 - More traditional credit risk profile

-Major BNPL platforms have accessed both forward flow arrangements and capital markets securitization to fund their portfolios.
+Major BNPL platforms have accessed both forward flow arrangements and capital markets securitisation to fund their portfolios.

 Klarna

 Multiple ABS issuances across US and EU markets.
-Pay in 4 and installment products.
+Pay in 4 and instalment products.
 Forward flows with major banks and private credit.

 Affirm

-Regular ABS shelf program.
-Longer-duration installment products.
+Regular ABS shelf programme.
+Longer-duration instalment products.
 Bank partnerships for origination and forward flow capital.

 Afterpay/Block